MozillaFoundation/foundation.mozilla.org/README.md

 ## Mozilla Festival

-The fake data generator can generate a site structure for the Mozilla Festival that can be served under it's own domain, or in the case of review apps on Heroku, where we're limited to a single domain, as a sub-directory of the main foundation site, at `{review_app_host}/mozilla-festival`.
+The fake data generator can generate a site structure for the Mozilla Festival that can be served under its own domain, or in the case of review apps on Heroku, where we're limited to a single domain, as a sub-directory of the main foundation site, at `{review_app_host}/mozilla-festival`.

 In order to access the Mozilla Festival site locally on a different domain than the main Foundation site, you'll need to edit your hosts file (`/etc/hosts` on *nix systems, `C:\Windows\System32\Drivers\etc\hosts` on Windows) to allow you to access the site at `mozfest.localhost:8000`.
 To enable this, add the following line to your hosts file: `127.0.0.1 mozfest.localhost`

 ## Gotchas

-As this is REST API and CMS built on top of Django, there are some "gotcha!"s to keep in mind due to the high level of magic in the Django code base (where things will happen automatically without the code explicitly telling you).
+As this is REST API and CMS built on top of Django, there is some "gotcha!"s to keep in mind due to the high level of magic in the Django codebase (where things will happen automatically without the code explicitly telling you).

 #### **DEBUG=True**